learn-academy-2021-charlie/week-6-assessment-ShrikeFound/interview-questions.md

 **Researched answer:**

+We've also got the resource controller (`rails g resource`) that will generate the same stuff that both the model and controller generators create, plus resources in the routes file.
+We could go a step further and use `rails g scaffold`, which will generate all the same things, along with the appropriate methods in the controller and the corresponding view files.

 ## 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

 #### method="GET" /students